-The CHAMPS program will train 100 CHAMPS workers in four different areas of West Virginia, each centered around a “hub” county (Kanawha, Hardy, McDowell & Berkeley).
+The CHAMPS program will train 140 CHAMPS workers in six different areas of West Virginia, each centered around a “hub” county (Berkeley, Hardy, Kanawha, McDowell, Nicholas, and Roane).
 Trained CHAMPS workers will then deliver health information, education, testing, and vaccines to residents throughout their assigned area.

-- Recruit a motivated workforce who would be invested in the population.
+- Recruit a motivated workforce from within the community.

-- Train novice health workers in tactics that were effective with the population.
+- Train health workers in strategies that are effective in the community.

 - Deploy community health workers to address public health concerns through outreach, screening, prevention, partnerships, and referral to care.

 Since CHAMPS began, these trained health workers have served their communities in vital public health roles, such as outreach worker, HIV/AIDS testers and counselors, and linkage workers.

 For more information on the CHAMPS paid training program, please click here.